 The North Carolina Research Campus is emerging as an internationally-recognized research hub where collaborative science is leading to ground-breaking discoveries in nutrition, disease prevention, and agriculture.
 Future development includes 3.2 million square feet of office, lab, and civic space providing jobs for approximately 5,000 people, making Kannapolis home to one of the largest urban redevelopment projects on record in the United States.

 Today, the NC Research Campus is home to eight universities including; Duke, UNC Chapel Hill, NC State, UNC Charlotte, Appalachian State, NC A & T, NC Central, and UNC Greensboro.
 Rowan Cabarrus Community College’s offers Biotechnology Associate’s Degree classes on the research campus, as well as other certification programs.
-The Cabarrus Health Alliance, General Mills, Sensory Spectrum, Carolinas Medical Center-Kannapolis, Ei Solutions, and other nutrition, healthcare, and food technology organizations have joined the Kannapolis business community.
+The Cabarrus Health Alliance, General Mills, Sensory Spectrum, Carolinas Medical Center-Kannapolis, Standard Process, and other nutrition, healthcare, and food technology organizations have joined the Kannapolis business community.

 The Campus is helping revitalize downtown Kannapolis as an increasingly diverse community of educators, researchers, and healthcare professionals relocate to Kannapolis.
 Kannapolis is buying the downtown shopping district and revitalization plans include a farmer’s market, pedestrian and bicycle-friendly improvements, and building renovation.

 First named Town Park, this site was built by the Cannon Mills Company along Lake Shore Drive near the mill’s main gate.
 During World War II, Kannapolis residents came here to pay tribute to our servicemen and women at a memorial called Little Mt.
 Vernon, built in 1943 and named after its likeness to George Washington’s home in Virginia.